Jorge Soler Player Props: Marlins vs. Cardinals

-On Tuesday, Jorge Soler (batting .167 in his past 10 games) and the Miami Marlins face the St. Louis Cardinals, whose starting pitcher will be Adam Wainwright.
-First pitch is at 1:10 PM ET.
+The Miami Marlins and Jorge Soler (.444 slugging percentage over his past 10 games, including one homer), battle starter Matthew Liberatore and the St. Louis Cardinals at LoanDepot park, Wednesday at 6:40 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Cardinals.
+He collected two extra-base hits in his most recent appearance (3-for-4 with two doubles and two RBI) against the Cardinals.

 Jorge Soler Game Info & Props vs. the Cardinals